browserengineering/book/book/scheduling-and-threading.md

 ===========

 Running rendering in parallel with raster and draw would allow us to produce a new frame every 66ms, instead of every 88ms.
-But more importantly, since there's no point to running render more often than raster-and-draw, the render thread would have 46ms left over for run JavaScript, and events could be handled with a delay of no more than 20ms.
+Moreover, since there's no point to running render more often than raster-and-draw, the render thread would have 66ms to render each frame, and after the 20ms spent rendering there would be 46ms left over for running JavaScript.
+Finally, events could be handled with a delay of no more than 20ms, which makes the browser much more responsive.
 That's more than enough of a win to justify a second thread.

 Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The *browser thread* corresponds